 Appointment of representatives to any Committee within the Directed Fund.

-Approval, pending signed Network Agreements, to act as a Transaction Endorser.
+Approval, pending signed Utility Agreements, to act as a Transaction Endorser.

-Write Transactions as a Transaction Endorser as defined in Exhibit C.
+Write Transactions as a Transaction Endorser as detailed in Exhibit C.

 Members with continuous participation, can reserve a position to be invited as a Governing Member via a FIFO waiting list.